davidADSP/chess-trap-scorer/README.md

 ---

-🎯 <b>Overall score</b>
+🎯 <b>Trap score</b>

-The overall score for a given pgn input is the product of these two scores.
+The trap score for a given pgn input is the product of these two scores.

 For more information, see the accompanying [blog post](https://medium.com/applied-data-science/how-to-train-ai-agents-to-play-multiplayer-games-using-self-play-deep-reinforcement-learning-247d0b440717).